scosman/actions_mcp/README.md

 - `name` (required): Unique identifier for the tool
 - `description` (required): Human-readable description of what the tool does
 - `command` (required): The CLI command to execute.
 May include dynamic parameters like `$TEST_FILE_PATH`.
 - `parameters` (optional): Definitions of each parameter used in the command.
+See `Action Parameter Fields` below for structure.
 - `run_path` (optional): Relative path from project root where the command should be executed.
 Useful for mono-repos.
 - `timeout` (optional): Timeout in seconds for command execution (default: 60 seconds)

-### Parameter Fields
+### Action Parameter Fields

 Each parameter in an action's `parameters` array can have the following fields:

 - `name` (required): The parameter name to substitute into the command.
 For example `TEST_FILE_PATH`.
 - `type` (required): One of the following parameter types:
   - `project_file_path`: A local path within the project, relative to project root.
 Validated to ensure it's within project boundaries and exists.
+  - `insecure_string`: Any string from the model.
+No validation.
+Use with caution.
   - `required_env_var`: An environment variable that must be set before the server starts.
 Not specified by the calling model.
+The server will fail to start if the environment is missing this var.
+Useful for sepcifing that a secret (API key) is needed, without checking the value into your repository.
+Typically setup when you configure your MCP server (in `mcp.json` and similar).
   - `optional_env_var`: An optional environment variable.
 Not specified by the calling model.
-  - `insecure_string`: Any string from the model.
-No validation.
-Use with caution.
+Server will not error on startup if this is missing.
 - `description` (optional): Human-readable description of the parameter
 - `default` (optional): Default value for the parameter

 ### Prompt Fields

+HooksMCP can be used to share prompts.
+For example a "test_guide" prompt explaning preferred test libraries and best practices for tests.

 Each prompt in the `prompts` array can have the following fields:

 - `name` (required): Unique identifier for the prompt (max 32 characters)
-- `description` (required): Human-readable description of what the prompt does (max 256 characters)
+- `description` (required): description of what the prompt does (max 256 characters)
 - `prompt` (optional): Inline prompt text content.
 Either `prompt` or `prompt-file` must be specified.
 - `prompt-file` (optional): Relative path to a file containing the prompt text content.
 Either `prompt` or `prompt-file` must be specified.
 - `arguments` (optional): Definitions of each argument used in the prompt.
+See `Prompt Argument Fields` below for structure.

-### Prompt Argument Fields
+#### Prompt Argument Fields

 Each argument in a prompt's `arguments` array can have the following fields:

 - `name` (required): The argument name
-- `description` (optional): Human-readable description of the argument
+- `description` (optional): description of the argument
 - `required` (optional): Boolean indicating if the argument is required (default: false)

-### Prompt Examples
+#### Prompt Examples

 Prompts can be defined inline or loaded from files: